rcprcp/Monitor/README.md

 ## **Installation and Use:**
 * create a monitor.properties file: `echo "whereAmI=true" >~/monitor.properties` - or false depending on the level of trace desired
 * set the enviroment variable Monitor uses to point to the properties file: `export MONITOR_PROPERTIES=~/monitor.properties`
-* create a directory which will contain Monitor and Victim, for example `cd bobtest`
+* create a directory which will contain Monitor and Victim, for example `mkdir bobtest`
 * `cd` into that directory eg - `cd bobtest`
 * `git clone https://github.com/rcprcp/Monitor.git`
 * `cd Monitor`